Michigan Public Health Admissions Ambassadors

 omariss@umich.edu

-Hi, I am a first-year MPH General Epidemiology and a First-Generation College student.
+Hi, I am a second-year MPH General Epidemiology.
+I'm also a First-Generation student.
 I received my undergraduate degree from Augustana College in Rock Island, IL in May 2020.
 Since graduating from my undergraduate and before coming to UM SPH, I worked for two years at my local health department as a COVID-19 Case Investigator doing case management and helping with vaccine distribution.
 I have a huge passion for infectious disease and social epidemiology!
 So far, my experience at UM SPH has been nothing but positive!
+Since being at U-M, I've been able to be on two research studies and had an internship with the Michigan Public Health Institute.
 I'm more than happy to chat about the admissions process, classes, public health, or anything else you would like to know!

 kmonaha@umich.edu